 Maybe you’ve had classic coconut macaroons before?
 Well, these chocolate macaroons are a sweet step up from the traditional.
 Rich with chocolate, coconut, and dulce de leche, you will love this delicious upgrade.

-These German Chocolate Macaroons had our family’s mouthwatering as we were dipping them into the caramel.
-We couldn’t wait to finish these off, I mean finish making them and then yes, polishing them off.
+These German Chocolate Macaroons had our family’s mouthwatering as we dipped them into the caramel.
+We couldn’t wait to finish these off, I mean, finish making them and then polishing them off.
 They were an instant hit.

 Macaroons are something that we haven’t traditionally made over the holidays.
 Now that we have made this version, I feel they will make a regular appearance in our home and not just over the holiday season.

-He loved my Best Ever German Chocolate Cake and literally raved about it to anyone and everyone.
-When I married my husband, I found out that the combination is his favorite, mainly because of the pecans.
+He loved my Best Ever German Chocolate Cake and raved about it to anyone and everyone.
+When I married my husband, I discovered that the combination is his favorite, mainly because of the pecans.
 He adores my German Chocolate Cake Cookies.

 So, it was only a matter of time before I made these German chocolate macaroons.
-If you love the classic coconut cookies you are going to love them dressed up with chocolate.
+If you love the classic coconut cookies, you will love them dressed up with chocolate.

-I know I got the two confused for a long time, so let’s clear it up.
+I know I confused the two for a long time, so let’s clear it up.